BOARD OF DIRECTORS

 These annual evaluation processes are facilitated by the Office of the Corporate Secretary in coordination with the Corporate Governance Committee.

 The Manual requires the Company to disclose the relationship between the Chairman, and the President and CEO, if any, in its annual report to the SEC.
-The Chairman of the Board, Mr. Enrique K. Razon, Jr., and the President and CEO of the Company, Mr. Jose Victor Emmanuel A. de Dios, are not related to each other.
+The Chairman of the Board, Fernando Zobel de Ayala, and the President and CEO of the Company, Ferdinand M. dela Cruz, are not related to each other.

-The Board, with the assistance of the Remuneration Committee, the Nomination Committee, and the Company's Corporate Human Resources Group, has adopted a professional development program for employees, officers, and senior management.
-Through its robust succession management, the Company has put in place a process to determine the competencies, potential for growth, knowledge and experience necessary for particular roles and positions.
-This enables the company to identify key talents for purposes of succession in both leadership and technical roles.
+The Board, with the assistance of the Remuneration Committee, the Nomination Committee and the Company's Corporate Human Resources Group, has adopted a professional development program for employees, officers and senior management.
+Through competency management, the Company has put in place a process to determine the skills necessary for particular positions in the Company, and identifies key talents for purposes of succession.
+The Company's Corporate Human Resources Group has developed a Talent Master Plan to determine the optimal organizational structuring, recruitment strategies, performance evaluation methodologies, total rewards management and career development.
+These are all geared to attract, retain and engage the company's employees, officers and senior management, and to cultivate them to become the Company's future business leaders.

-The development of a leadership and technical talent pool is crucial to the success of Manila Water in the future.
+The development of a leadership talent pool is crucial to the success of Manila Water in the future.
 Hence, it is one of the top strategic priorities of the Company.
-For the succession of the top key management and technical positions, the Company has formed an Acceleration Pool composed of selected high potential key talents within the organization.
-Given the highly technical nature of the business, the succession of technical talent pool is given equal emphasis as the leadership roles to ensure that we build the right talents to sustain our operations and support our growth.
+For the succession of the top key management positions, the Company has formed an Acceleration Pool composed of selected high potential key talents within the organization.

 Talents identified to be part of the Acceleration Pool undergo the following: